edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 Each chapter results in a working Ubuntu Core OS image that can be flashed on a disk and booted with the expected EdgeX stack.

-In this example, we will create an `amd64` image, but the instructions can be adapted to other architectures and even for a Raspberry Pi.
+In this example, we will create an `amd64` image for Intel and AMD processors.
+The instructions can be adapted to other architectures and even for a Raspberry Pi.
 We will use the Device Virtual service to simulate devices and produce synthetic events.

 !!! note
     This guide has been tested on an `amd64` **Ubuntu 22.04** as the desktop OS.
 It may work on other Linux distributions and Ubuntu versions.